-The AD9231 includes a built-in self-test feature designed to enable verification of the integrity of each channel as well as to facilitate board level debugging.
-A built-in self-test (BIST) feature that verifies the integrity of the digital datapath of the AD9231 is included.
-Various output test options are also provided to place predictable values on the outputs of the AD9231.
+The AD9269 includes a built-in test feature that is designed to enable verification of the integrity of each channel as well as to facilitate board-level debugging.
+A built-in self-test (BIST) feature that verifies the integrity of the digital datapath of the AD9269 is included.
+Various output test options are also provided to place predictable values on the outputs of the AD9269.